 No third-party CSS frameworks Elgg does not use a CSS framework, because such frameworks lock users into a specific HTML markup, which in the end makes it much harder for plugins to collaborate on the appearance.
 What's is-primary in one theme, might be something else in the other.
 Having no framework allows plugins to alter appearance using pure css, without having to overwrite views and append framework-specific selectors to HTML markup elements.

 ''' / BAD /

-This is bad, because if the plugin wants to change the styling, it will have, clearing all the attached styles, or replace the view entirely just to modify.
+This is bad, because if the plugin wants to change the styling, it will have. →to either write really specific css clearing all the attached styles, or replace the view entirely just to modify →the markup